-Because the CVS repository is not automatically upgraded, if you wish to keep your local repository synchronized with the public PlanetLab repository, it is highly recommended that you use CVS's support for vendor branches3 to track changes.
+Because the CVS repository is not automatically upgraded, if you wish to keep your local repository synchronized with the public PlanetLab repository, it is highly recommended that you use CVS's support for vendor branches to track changes, as described here3 and here4.
 Vendor branches ease the task of merging upstream changes with your local modifications.
 To import a new snapshot into your local repository (for example, if you have just upgraded from myplc-devel-0.4-2 to myplc-devel-0.4-3 and you notice the new repository in /plc/devel/data/cvs-0.4-3), execute the following commands as root from within the MyPLC development environment:

-Example 10.
+Example 11.
 Updating /data/cvs from /data/cvs-0.4-3.